rigbypc/SOParallelCorpusReplication/README.md

 We downloaded the StackOverflow dump from [archive.org](https://archive.org/details/stackexchange).
 The data are in XML format.
-We parsed the XML files and dumped the data into a database.
+We parsed the XML files and dumped the data into a database using the [DumpSO.py](https://github.com/mrsumitbd/SOParallelCorpusReplication/blob/master/SourceCode/DumpSO.py) script.

 # Links to Data